 Incentive Mechanisms for Resource Centres to Provide Capacity

-All research organizations have resources they share or can share between research groups.
-As well as national and international research resources that are shared between institutions.
+All research organizations have resources they share or can share between research groups, as well as national and international research resources that are shared between institutions.
 However, researchers may not be aware of these resources or they are not shared more widely because the tools do not exist to easily share them.
 In order to facilitate and incentivize resource providers to share resources, the marketplace platform must be able to easily list research resources and provide tools to resource providers to facilitate providing resources.
 The tools must be optional so a resource provider can select those that are applicable for their use case.
 These tools can be such things as: visibility restrictions, access restrictions, custom portals, statistics reporting, usage restrictions, billing, etc. These tools must be flexible and simple enough for an individual lab to share resources internally and powerful enough for large pay for use resource providers to provide resources for a fee.

 Analysis of Revenue Streams for Resource Providers

 Each resource provider will have different target audiences.
 However, there are many different approaches in how they generate a revenue stream to fund their activities.
 This is as diverse as being able to demonstrate the impact of the resource with citations, demonstrate usage and demand with statistics of usage, co-funding of research grants, and fully funded by paying for usage.
-The marketplace tool developed will need to support all these models and help different resource providers implement best practices to help them sustain or increase revenue streams.
+The marketplace tool will need to support all these models and help different resource providers implement best practices to help them sustain or increase revenue streams.
 These tools should allow for things such as PCP (pre-commercial procurement), PPI (pubic procurement of innovation), direct charging to users, and free service at the point of delivery.

 Integration with Other Marketplaces